 - Allow cake to cool completely before turning out onto a serving platter.

 Around the holidays, I don’t try to low carb or vegan-ize special foods like this so I wouldn’t recommend that anyone toy around with this version.
-Since we only have this twice per year, I go full AP flour, full sugar, full dairy & full fat.
+Since we only have this twice per year, I go full all purpose flour, full sugar, full dairy & full fat.
+Use the highest quality of ingredients & sit back to let the fabulousness envelope you ...
 Honestly, it’s worth it :-)